Igalia/phpreport/docs/user/reports.rst

 There are quick-access buttons for common combinations of dates at the bottom of the dates box.

-The report itself consists on two grids shown in two tabs.
-The first tab is the project/customer report, where all the hours are split by projects and customers; rows represent projects and columns represent customers.
-The second tab is the project/user report, where all the hours are split by projects and users; rows represent projects and columns represent users.
+The report itself consists on a grid where all the hours are split by projects and users; rows represent projects and columns represent users.

-In both grids there are two extra columns, *Total* and *Percentage*; the former shows the total number of hours devoted to the project (thus, it's the sum of all the different client/user columns) and the latter shows the proportion of hours of one project regarding the work done in all projects.
+There are two extra columns, *Total* and *Percentage*; the former shows the total number of hours devoted to the project (thus, it's the sum of all the different user columns) and the latter shows the proportion of hours of one project regarding the work done in all projects.

 You can export the data contained in the grid to a CSV file for processing with